-If the offender is a corporation, partnership, association, or any juridical person, then the penalty shall be imposed upon the president, partner, manager, and/or any responsible officer of the organization who directly participated in the commission of the violation of this Act and allowed its perpetuation and continuance: Provided, That in every case, the criminal conviction of the liable officer/s shall cause and carry the automatic revocation of the business license and/or special certificate of accreditation or certificate of registration of corporation, partnership, association, or juridical person: Provided, further, That these entities and their officers who are criminally held liable for the violation of this Act shall not be allowed to operate similar establishments under different names.
-If the offender is an alien in the Philippine territory, in addition to the penalties above, the alien shall be deported after serving the sentence and be permanently barred from entering the country.
+If the offender is a corporation, partnership, association, or any juridical person, then the penalty shall be imposed upon the president, partner, manager, and/or any responsible officer of the organization who directly participated in the commission of the violation of this Act and allowed its perpetuation and continuance: Provided, That in every case, the criminal conviction of the liable officer/s shall cause and carry the automatic revocation of the business license and/or special certificate of accreditation

-(h) Offenses pertaining to unfair and discriminatory practices. - Any violation of Section 6 of this Act will warrant the following penalties and liabilities:

-(1) First Offense: Administrative liability with six (6) months suspension;

-(2) Second Offense: Administrative liability and criminal liability of dismissal from service, perpetual disqualification from holding public office and forfeiture of retirement benefits and imprisonment of one (1) year to six (6) years with a fine of not less than One Hundred Thousand Pesos (P100,000.00) but not more than Two Hundred Fifty Thousand Pesos (P250,000.00).

-(i) The penalties provided for under this Section shall be imposed in their maximum when the offenses are committed by a syndicate or on a large scale.

-(j) In case any of these offenses prohibited in this Act constitutes a violation of the Revised Penal Code and the penalty imposed therein is higher than that provided in this Act, the penalty prescribed in this Act shall be imposed.

-SEC.
-24. Implementing Rules and Regulations. - The Secretary shall issue the rules and regulations to effectively implement the provisions of, and carry out the policy set forth in, this Act within sixty (60) days from the effectivity of this Act.

-SEC.
-25. Repealing Clause. - Republic Act No. 8239, otherwise known as the "Philippine Passport Act of 1996", is hereby repealed.
-All other laws, acts, presidential decrees, executive orders, issuances, presidential proclamations, rules and regulations

-- or parts thereof, which are contrary to and inconsistent with any provision of this Act, - are hereby repealed, amended, or modified accordingly. - SEC.
-26. Separability Clause.
-If any portion or provision of this Act is declared - 4 unconstitutional, the remainder of this Act or any provision not affected thereby shall - 5 remain in force and effect. - SEC.
-27. Effectivity.
-This Act shall take effect immediately following the - 7 completion of its publication either in the Official Gazette or in two (2) newspapers of - 8 general circulation.
+- or certificate of registration of corporation, partnership, association or juridical person; Provided further, That these entities and their officers who are criminally held liable for the violation of this Act shall not be allowed to operate similar establishments under different names.
+If the offender is an alien in the Philippine territory, in addition to the penalties above, the alien shall be deported after serving the sentence and be permanently barred from entering the country. - h) The penalties provided for under this Section shall be imposed in their maximum when the offenses are committed by a syndicate or on a large scale. - i) In case any of the offenses prohibited in this Act constitutes a violation of the Revised Penal Code and the penalty imposed therein is higher than that provided in this Act, the penalty prescribed in this Act shall be imposed. - Sec.
+23. Implementing Rules and Regulations.
+The Secretary shall issue the rules and regulations to effectively implement the provisions of and carry out the policy set forth in this Act within sixty (60) days from the effectivity of this Act. - Sec.
+24. Separability Clause.
+If any provision or part hereof is held invalid or unconstitutional, the remainder of the law or the provision or part not otherwise affected shall remain valid and subsisting. - Sec.
+25. Repealing Clause.
+Republic Act No. 8239, otherwise known as the "Philippine Passport Act of 1996," is hereby repealed.
+Any law, presidential decree or issuance, executive order, letter of instruction, administrative order, rule, or regulation contrary to or inconsistent with the provisions of this Act are hereby repealed, modified, or amended accordingly. - Sec.
+26. Effectivity.
+This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in a newspaper of general circulation.